• Overview

 Integration name Enter the name for the integration.

-URL Enter the URL of HCL DevOps Plan server.
+URL Enter the URL of DevOps Plan server.

-Team Space Enter the Team Space Id of HCL DevOps Plan tenant.
+Team Space Enter the Team Space Id of DevOps Plan tenant.

-Application Name Enter the name of the HCL DevOps Plan application.
+Application Name Enter the name of the DevOps Plan application.

-Personal Access Token Enter the personal access token that you generated in your HCL DevOps Plan account.
+Personal Access Token Enter the personal access token that you generated in your DevOps Plan account.

 Logging level Select ALL from the drop-down list.